-- Open the OSD menu and go to the SYSTEM SETUP: Advanced > Security Settings > Change Password menu. - Press MODE/ENTER on the projector or Enter on the remote control.
-The message 'INPUT CURRENT PASSWORD' is displayed. - 3.
-Enter the old password. - If the password is correct, another message 'INPUT NEW PASSWORD' is displayed. - If the password is incorrect, the password error message is displayed lasting for three seconds, and the message 'INPUT CURRENT PASSWORD' is displayed for your retry.
-You can press MENU/EXIT on the projector or Exit on the remote control to cancel the change or try another password. - 4.
-Enter a new password.

-The digits being input will be displayed as asterisks on-screen.
+- 1. Open the OSD menu and go to the SYSTEM SETUP: Advanced > Security Settings > Change Password menu. - 2.
+Press MODE/ENTER.
+The message 'INPUT CURRENT PASSWORD' displays. - 3.
+Enter the old password. - If the password is correct, another message 'INPUT NEW PASSWORD' displays. - If the password is incorrect, the password error message displays lasting for three seconds, and the message 'INPUT CURRENT PASSWORD' displays for your retry.
+You can press MENU/EXIT to cancel the change or try another password. - 4.
+Enter a new password. - The digits being input will display as asterisks on-screen.
 Write your selected password down here in this user manual in advance or right after the password is entered so that it is available to you should you ever forget it.
-Password:

-Keep this user manual in a safe place.
+Password: Keep this user manual in a safe place.

 - 5. Confirm the new password by re-entering the new password. - You have successfully assigned a new password to the projector.
-Remember to enter the new password next time the projector is started. - To leave the OSD menu, press MENU/EXIT on the projector or Exit on the remote control.
+Remember to enter the new password next time the projector is started. - 7.
+To leave the OSD menu, press MENU/EXIT.